jacobwanner/jacobwanner/README.md

 - 👀 I’m interested in growing my knowledge in all areas of Web Development!

-- 🌱 I’m currently learning Javascript and Node.js
+- 🌱 I’m currently learning advanced Javascript.

 - 💞️ I’m looking to collaborate on any project you might have in mind!
 I am a hardworker who doesn't like to stop until the job is done correctly.